rahulyhg/Samaj/README.md

 # ApplicATion

-This is my practice project to implement a platform using only JSF and Java
+This is my practice project to implement a platform using only Java

 [![Build Status](https://travis-ci.org/HarshVardhanKumar/ApplicATionSocial.svg?branch=master)](https://travis-ci.org/HarshVardhanKumar/ApplicATionSocial)